rgarofalo/apds9960/docs/docs_APDS9960.rst

     |    3   |    8x   |
     +--------+---------+

-    drive the value (0-3) for the gain return True if operation successful.
 .. method:: getAmbientLightGain()

-    Returns receiver gain for the ambient light sensor (ALS)
+    Get the gain for the ambient light sensor (ALS)

+    return:
+        the value of the ALS gain.

     +--------+---------+
     |  Value |  Gain   |